mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 > --Deuteronomy 11:1 (ESV)

 The Sinai covenant hadn't been established in Isaac's time, so what does this mean?
 Abraham lived by faith in God, and therefore he followed the wisdom behind the law.
-Following the law wasn‘t intended as an end unto itself.
-Rather, it formed Israel as a distinct people marked by their relationship to Yahweh.[^16] We find the laws evolve as Israel‘s situation changes from wandering to living in the land.
+Following the law wasn't intended as an end unto itself.
+Rather, it formed Israel as a distinct people marked by their relationship to Yahweh.[^16] We find the laws evolve as Israel's situation changes from wandering to living in the land.
 For example, laws are established about moving boundary stones in [Deuteronomy 19:14](https://biblia.com/bible/esv/Deuteronomy/19/14).
 Such a law doesn't apply to a nomadic context, but the root virtue of honesty was consistent throughout Israel's history.